opensha/ucerf3-etas-launcher/README.md

     * You may also want to add `$ETAS_LAUNCHER/sbin` to your PATH for easy access to ETAS launcher/processing scripts
   * `ETAS_MEM_GB`: maximum amount of memory to assign to ETAS calculations in gigabytes (integer value, e.g. set to 10 for 10 GB).
 ETAS simulations require a lot of memory (about 5 GB per calculation thread), set as high as possible with a small buffer for other OS software.
 I typically set it to system memory minus 2 GB
   * `ETAS_THREADS`: the number of threads to spawn during ETAS calculations.
 Setting it globally here is optional, otherwise it can either be specified on the command line when running ETAS calculations via the `--threads <threads>` argument or it will be determined on-the-fly from the total amount of memory available
+  * `ETAS_SIM_DIR`: directory where you plan to store ETAS simulations.
+This is optional but highly recommended, as it will allow you to use relative paths in configuration files and easily copy simulations between systems for processing

 ### .bash_profile example